How to Learn Japanese Through Reading: A Survival Guide

 Frequency is a useful tool in any language, it's just more complicated with Japanese.

 When it comes to cementing kanji into the mind, Heisig's Remembering the Kanji has worked for many, or at least the methodology, which is essentially going from simple to complex kanji, with mnemonics, as complex kanji almost always contain simpler kanji.
-As long as you understand the principle though, you can take the jouyou kanji and bushuu ("radicals") from lists, order them in a spreadsheet by stroke order and start from the beginning, or export that to Anki, etc.
+As long as you understand the age-old principle though, you can take the jouyou kanji and bushuu ("radicals") from lists, order them in a spreadsheet by stroke order and start from the beginning, or export that to Anki, etc.

-That has its own problems in that simple kanji to write are not always commonly encountered.
+That has its own problems in that simple-to-write kanji are not always commonly encountered.
 It's really for remembering how to write and recall, not so much read and recognize, but being able to do so does help, and it can still help to prompt the memory.

 For those that need more and have somehow not come across it by now, there are a lot of powerful tools for Anki specifically for Japanese that can help in being efficient with combining everything.
-It can take some work, but it can definitely be worth it if that it your thing.
+It can take some work, but it can definitely be worth it if that is your thing.
 There are a lot of decks already that may be enough for some things, but don't expect to not have to do anything yourself.

 There are plenty of apps too that have a lot of kanji and vocab already present and ordered.
 Obenkyo, Tsukiji, Kotoba, Kanji Tree, and Mondo may be of interest for those on Android at least.
 Obenkyo and Kanji Tree have writing practice too (but don't neglect paper entirely).
 These are all free, as I imagine a lot of potential learners may be young or just strapped for cash, and are things I personally have experience with.

 Just remember that nothing alone is perfect.
 A lot of the above can get seriously overwhelming if you allow it and might not be fun.
 It's probably better you have some fun and go slower than to burn out.
+All that studying will ever be able to do is support you at best.
+In the end, you just have to consume native material and use the language, no matter how slow or difficult it is.

 However you learn, just incrementally add things for review to your software of choice that you've encountered "in the wild".
 You'll figure out your pace eventually.
 I'm of the opinion that Japanese isn't that hard relative to other languages, but studying it in a sensible manner can be overwhelming as it is so different from English or romance languages.